realpython/materials/python-in-operator/README.md

 # Python's "in" and "not in" Operators: Check for Membership

-This folder provides the code examples for the article [Python's "in" and "not in" Operators: Check for Membership](https://realpython.com/python-in-operator/).
+In this folder, you'll find the code examples for the Real Python tutorial [Python's "in" and "not in" Operators: Check for Membership](https://realpython.com/python-in-operator/).